xwmario/Warez/README.md

 ## File Sharing Tools
 - [DBREE](https://dbr.ee/) - DBREE is a simplistic and easy way to upload and share any type of file.
 - [FilePizza](https://file.pizza/) - Free peer-to-peer file transfers in your browser.
+- [Fopnu](https://fopnu.com/) - Fopnu is a new and decentralized network tool to share files over P2P.
 - [uds - Unlimited Google Drive Storage by splitting binary files into base64](https://github.com/stewartmcgown/uds) - Open source utility to split your files into babse64 parts which are small enough to be uploaded to Google Doc's.

 ## Stream Synchronisation